-Manufacturer's Suggested Retail Price (MSRP) - Definition
+Manufacturer's Suggested Retail Price (MSRP) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.